Virtual Teams – Definition, Management, Benefits, and Improvement

 Virtual team management includes, but not limited to, the following processes:

 - Assembling.
 Probation periods are the first measurements to be applied when starting with remote teamwork organization.
 The team leader should decide on those people who meet all the requirements of probation periods.

 - Training.
 During this process, the team leader sets expectations as to future virtual teaming and then develops and applies a group training methodology to teach the team members how to meet the expectations.

 - Managing.
 This process means using telecommunication technologies to manage ongoing tasks and jobs of remote group members.

 - Controlling.
 The team leader establishes performance measures to assess and evaluate team performance.
-This person needs to find out whether the team is on the course and can achieve project goals on schedule.
+This person needs to find out whether the team is on the right track and can achieve project goals on schedule.

 These are the major processes of virtual team management.
-However, there can be subsidiary processes that allow understanding the virtual teams phenomena better.
+However, there can be subsidiary processes that allow for a better of understanding the virtual teams phenomena.